Beauty School Financial Aid

 Student Loans and Government Grants

-At Grabber School of Hair Design, only cosmetology students are eligible for participation in the following financial aid programs:
+At Grabber School of Hair Design, Cosmetology Program and Esthetician Program students are eligible for participation in the following financial aid programs:

 Federal Pell Grants

 - The maximum Federal Pell Grant available for 2018/2019 is $6,095

 Note: Nail Tech Program students are not eligible for these financial aid programs.

 The parent whose credit is approved can borrow what they need to complete their child's tuition requirements.
 The U.S. Department of Education considers a student to be a dependent unless he/she is:

 |Over 24 years of age||Married||Has Children|